-This will give you the get_time() function, which reads the 64-bit time counter into the register x0 and returns it (in ARMv8, function return values are passed through the x0 register).
+This is a 64-bit implementation that will give you a 64-bit implementation of the get_time() function, which reads the 64-bit time counter into the register x0 and returns it (in ARMv8, function return values are passed through the x0 register).
+Sadly, we are running in 32-bit mode, so our code will be far, far more complex, and it has been provided to you in time.c in the project directory.
+Enjoy. :D

-If you really don't want to mess with assembly code, you can type the following in a C-language file:
+By the way, and sticking with the 64-bit implementation, if you really don't want to mess with assembly code, you can type the following in a C-language file: